Graded Hoare Logic and its Categorical Semantics: Loop Language and Graded Hoare Logic

-An {\em interpretation} of a many-sorted signature $\Sigma=(S,O,ar)$ in a Cartesian category $(\VV,1,\times)$ consists of an assignment of an object $\sem s\in\VV$ for each sort $s\in S$ and an assignment of a morphism $\sem o\in\VV(\sem{s_1}\times\cdots\times \sem{s_n},\sem s)$ for each $o\in O$ such that $ar(o)=\langle{s_1,\ldots,s_n,s}\rangle$.
+An {\em interpretation} of a many-sorted signature $\Sigma=(S,O,ar)$ in a cartesian category $(\VV,1,\times)$ consists of an assignment of an object $\sem s\in\VV$ for each sort $s\in S$ and an assignment of a morphism $\sem o\in\VV(\sem{s_1}\times\cdots\times \sem{s_n},\sem s)$ for each $o\in O$ such that $ar(o)=\langle{s_1,\ldots,s_n,s}\rangle$.
 Once such an interpretation is given, we extend it to $\Sigma$-expressions in the standard way (see, e.g.~\cite{crole1993categories,pitts1995categorical}).
 First, for a context $\Gamma=x_1:s_1,\cdots,x_n:s_n\in\Ctx\Sigma$, by $\sem\Gamma$ we mean the product $\sem{s_1}\times\cdots\times\sem {s_n}$.
 Then we inductively define the interpretation of $e\in\Exp\Sigma\Gamma s$ as a morphism $\sem e\in\VV(\sem\Gamma,\sem s)$.

-Throughout, we will give bullet-pointed lists marked with $\star$ for all the mathematical data that is used as parameters to the Graded Hoare Logic (introduced in Section~\ref{sec:ghl-definition}).
+Throughout, we write bullet-pointed lists marked with $\star$ for the mathematical data that are parameters to Graded Hoare Logic (introduced in Section~\ref{sec:ghl-definition}).

 We introduce an imperative language called \Lang{}, with a finite looping construct.
-The language is specified by the following data: \begin{itemize} \item[$\star$] a many-sorted signature $\Sigma=(S,O,ar)$ extending the following signature for essential constants:
+The language is parameterised by the following data: \begin{itemize}[leftmargin=1.2em] \item[$\star$] a many-sorted signature $\Sigma=(S,O,ar)$ extending a base signature $(S_0,O_0,ar_0)$ of sort $S_0 = \{\sbool, \snat\}$ with essential constants as base operators $O_0$, shown here with their signatures for brevity rather than defining $\mathit{ar}_0$ directly:

-$\sbool$ is used for branching control-flow and $\snat$ is used to control loops (whose syntactic constructs are given below).
-We write $\onat k$ to mean the syntactic embedding of a semantic natural number. \item[$\star$] a sort $\scell\in S$, representing the type of mutable variables in a memory.
+where $\sbool$ is used for branching control-flow and $\snat$ is used for controlling loops, whose syntactic constructs are given below.
+We write $\onat k$ to mean the embedding of semantic natural numbers into the syntax.